xuejianxianzun/XZPixivDownloader/README-EN.md

 It is essentially a user script (UserScript) that must be installed using the User Script Manager.

+**note:**

+This tool has a Chrome extension and can be installed in the [Chrome webstore](https://chrome.google.com/webstore/detail/hfgoikdmppghehigkckknikdgdcjbfpl).
+The extended version is recommended because it makes it easier to create folders.If you have an extended version installed, you don't need a scripted version.

 ### Recommended Use:

 Browser: **Chrome** [(download Chrome browser)](https://www.google.com/chrome/)